Design Tips for Using Checkered Tile in Kitchen and Bathroom

 No matter what your favorite style is, you can’t deny that black and white bathrooms have an ageless appeal.
 If you love the black and white flooring, then it would be a perfect choice for your bathroom design.
 This design option is a guaranteed winner if you’re looking to update your bathroom.

 White is the standard color choice for bathroom fixtures like sinks, toilets, and baths.
 However, when it comes to floor tiles, there is a greater variety of choices, with black and white always being a strong choice.
 This classic combo has many advantages as it will likely never go out of style.
 It matches well with any wall color, and it is neutral enough that most buyers will appreciate it.
-Black and white also leaves your new bathroom feeling crisp and clean.
+Black and white also leave your new bathroom feeling crisp and clean.

 A timeless hexagonal or octagonal floor tile pattern is a contemporary and stunning choice for a bathroom design.
 You can create flow in your bathroom with a simple checkerboard pattern.
 This style creates a sense of movement.
-Black and white always gives your bathroom design a sense of elegance and a touch of drama that works in perfect harmony.
+Black and white always give your bathroom design a sense of elegance and a touch of drama that works in perfect harmony.

 The use of subtle black and white floor tiles paired with subway tile, a classic vanity, and colorful walls will give your bathroom a timeless design.
 Checkered floor tiles are very affordable and are frequently found at home improvement stores.
 In addition, there are many styles from which to choose in that color scheme.